mohiva/play-html-compressor/README.md

 ## How to use

-The filter comes with a built-in `HtmlCompressor` configuration, but it can also be used with a user-defined configuration.
+The filter comes with a built-in `HtmlCompressor` and `XmlCompressor` configuration, but it can also be used with a user-defined configuration.
 The following two examples shows how to define the filter with the default and the user-defined configuration.

 ### Default filter